voroshkov/Chorus-LED-Gate/README.md

 This is an add-in hardware for the Chorus Laptimer device.

 It allows you to light up the moment when a racing drone passes the finish gate.
-Each VTX channel has its own color, so spectators can easily see which pilot makes the lap, like this:
+Each VTX channel has its own color, so spectators can easily see which pilot makes the lap, like this (click to watch video):

 [![Chorus LED Gate Video](https://img.youtube.com/vi/h5rXzPiw1T4/0.jpg)](https://youtu.be/h5rXzPiw1T4)